looorent/keycloak-configurable-token-api/README.md

 ### Docker install

-If you are using the official Docker image, here is a `Dockerfile` that automate the install procedure described above:
+If you are using the official Docker image, here is a `Dockerfile` that automate the installation procedure described above:
 ```
 FROM jboss/keycloak:14.0.0.Final